Romambo/JCSDK_DocumentFile/unity_Document.md

         6. Add all resource libraries and files to xcode projcet.
 Look at the downloaded "SDKFile" file
             Since unity2019.3 and later versions, Unity-Framework becomes a Target independently, and the original Unity-Iphone Target relies on Unity-Framework to add configuration and related static libraries, and dynamic libraries still need to be added to Unity-Iphone Target

+            If you cannot view the content of the image, please click [look GitHub images]

             <details>
             <summary>Unity2019.2 and lower</summary>